JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 ---

 ## The Shell
+To start we will open a terminal.

+1. Go to the [link](https://docs.google.com/spreadsheets/d/1t78ladvpt8t-uEaG1EeYRATiBIrelZMBJcKANbAGdHw/edit?usp=sharing) given to you at the workshop
+2. Select "Terminal" from the "JupyterLab" launcher (or blue button with a plus in the upper left corner)
+3. After you have done this put up a green sticky not if you see a flashing box next to a `$`

 When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.